It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 It’s worth noting that Stamp Duty rates and regulations can differ depending on the property’s location.
 To ensure you grasp the precise tax rules applicable to your property purchase, it’s advisable to consult with your solicitor or conveyancer.

-Additional Costs for First Time Buyers in Cambridge: What Else to Consider?
+Additional Costs for First Time Buyers: What Else to Consider?

 In addition to considering Stamp Duty expenses, if you’re in the process of applying for a first time buyer mortgage in Cambridge, you might be curious about other potential costs.
 One significant expense is your deposit.
 Typically, most mortgage lenders will request a minimum deposit of 5%.